noaa-gml/rtorf/README.md

 file if available.
 To read the documentation of this function, the user must run `?obs_summary`.

-## This exampel reads text files but it will be updated to read NetCDF
+> This example reads text files but it will be updated to read NetCDF

 ``` r
 categories <- c(